mariaciceri/pin_head_list/docs/README.md

     ![Page's header](images/header.png)

 + Footer
-    + In the footer there are three buttons with tag "Delete", "New" and "Save" indicating that a list can be deleted, a new one can be created and the edited list must be saved;
+    + In the footer there are three buttons with tag "Delete" and "New" indicating that a list can be deleted, a new one can be created and the edited list must be saved;

     ![Page's footer with delete and new button](images/footer.png)